kyverno/website/content/en/docs/Writing policies/jmespath.md

     image: busybox
 ```

 Notice in the highlighted lines that the new label `appns` has been added to the Pod and the value set equal to the expression `{{request.namespace}}` which, in this instance, happened to be `foo` because it was created in the `foo` Namespace.
-Should this Pod be created in another Namespace called `bar`, as you might guess, the label would be `appns: bar`.
-And this is a nice segue into AdmissionReview resources.
+Should this Pod be created in another Namespace called `bar`, the label would be `appns: bar`.

 {{% alert title="Remember" color="primary" %}}
 JMESPath, like JSONPath, is a query language _for JSON_ and, as such, it only works when fed with a JSON-encoded document.
 Although most work with Kubernetes resources using YAML, the API server will convert this to JSON internally and use that format when storing and sending objects to webhooks like Kyverno.
 This is why the program `yq` will be invaluable when building the correct expression based upon Kubernetes manifests written in YAML.